zero3smart/arrays_mean/README.md

 	3f. finally, execute `git merge [your branch name]`.

 	If everything went well it's also a good idea to prune your old branches, especially if you have pushed them up to origin (github).
-(Note: This same interactive-rebase-and-merge procedure is applied when merging 'develop' into 'master' for a release.)
+(Note: This same interactive-rebase-and-merge procedure is applied when merging 'develop' into 'master' for a release.
+The rebase is included in case hotfixes are added to
+	'master' which need to be backwards-integrated into 'develop' - which should be avoided whenever possible.)

 4. Production releases should generally be tagged on 'master', and this should probably be automated later by using a continuous integration system.